holographicSol/OmegaFindv2/README.md

     [ String Scan (S-Scan) ]
     Return files containing x string.
     Regular filename search.
 Search for filenames containing specified string.

+                                       [OPTIONS]

+    [ Query ]
+    Pass a space delimeted search string after -q argument.
+This should always be the last argument if used.

+    [ Database ]
+    OmegaFindv2 stores all learned suffix to buffer associations to it's database during learning.
+The database can be specified with -db argument.

+    [ Extract ]
+    OmegaFindv2 is capable of extraction/decompression of nested compressed files unless files are password protected.
+Extraction helps maximize the yield of various scan techniques where otherwise files may evade the gaze of OmegaFindv2.
+    Ensure enough spare disk space on any drive OmegaFindv2 is running on before using the -e argument.

 Help: